swaptacular/swpt-k8s-config/README.md

 gpg:  secret keys unchanged: 1
 ```

-## Delete the unencrypted secrets from your local machine
+## Delete the unencrypted secrets from your local machine (optional)

-Finally, do not forget to delete the unencrypted secrets from the
+It is **strongly recommended** that you delete the unencrypted secrets
-`simple-git-server` directory:
+from the `simple-git-server` directory.
+To do so, run the following
+command:

 ``` console
 $ cd simple-git-server